IBM/build-blockchain-insurance-app/README.md

 ## Included Components
 *	[IBM Blockchain Platform V2 Beta](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
 *	[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) creates a cluster of compute hosts and deploys highly available containers.
 A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.

+## Featured technologies
+* [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
+* [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
+* [React](https://reactjs.org/) A declarative, efficient, and flexible JavaScript library for building user interfaces.
 * [Docker](https://www.docker.com/) Docker is a computer program that performs operating-system-level virtualization.
 It was first released in 2013 and is developed by Docker, Inc.

 ## Application Workflow Diagram